 It is notable that the X-T3 has a headphone jack, which is not present on the E-M5 III This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the X-T3 and the E-M5 III are recent models that are part of the current product line-up.
-The X-T3 replaced the earlier Fujifilm X-T2, while the E-M5 III followed on from the Olympus E-M5 II.
+The E-M5 III is a recent model that features in the current product line-up of Olympus.
+In contrast, the X-T3 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T3 was succeeded by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T3 or the Olympus E-M5 III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (26 vs 20.2MP) with a 16% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.